in3rtial/ift6561_simulation_stochastique/notes/appendix_a.md

 When Ω = R, F is usually taken as the Borel σ-field B, defined as the smallest σ-field that contains all the intervals with rational end points.
 -

+## A.2 Integrals

+given 2 measurable spaces, a function f: s1 -> s2 is a measurable function if for each B